ryomak/serrs/README.md

 serrs is a library designed to simplify error handling in your applications.
 By using serrs, developers can effortlessly manage stack traces and integrate with monitoring tools like Sentry.
-This library enables you to delegate the complex logic of error handling to serrs, maintaining code readability while also ensuring detailed tracking of errors.

 # Installation